-Understanding what this means for preventing back pain and injuries, even the need for joint replacements, is a new perspective.
-It's mind blowing to me that we didn't realize this sooner, especially with the impact it has over all the traditional hip focused rehab people are doing.
+Understanding what foot function means for preventing back pain and injuries, even the need for joint replacements, is a new perspective.
+I find it mind blowing that we didn't realize this sooner, especially considering the impact it has over traditional hip focused rehab.

 Feeling Strong + Tearing My Labrum

-I started exercising more seriously and running when I was in college.
-I did my first half ironman triathlon (and several sprint and Olympic triathlons before prior) while in my last year of chiropractic school.
-Shortly after my second half ironman, while I was feeling my strongest, I tore the labrum in my right hip while running.
+I began exercising more seriously and running when I was in college.
+I did several sprint and Olympic triathlons, then my first half ironman triathlon during chiropractic school.
+Shortly after my second half ironman, when I was feeling my strongest, I tore the labrum in my right hip while running.
 I had no indications that anything was wrong, it was a total shock.

-It was a beautiful sunny and not too hot day, perfect for running.
-I had done a full body lifting routine in the gym that morning and I felt so good that I decided to go for an easy run.
-At this point I was practicing Chiropractic and already had a lot of training in functional movement, I told myself I'll enjoy the run and as soon as I feel fatigued I'll walk the rest of the way.
-That's what I would have told my patients.
+A beautiful sunny and not too hot day, perfect for running.
+I had done a full body weight lifting routine in the gym that morning and I felt so good that I decided to go for an easy run.
+At this point I was practicing Chiropractic and already had a lot of training in functional movement.
+I told myself I'll enjoy the run and as soon as I feel fatigued I'll walk the rest of the way.
+That's what I would have told a patient.

-After 6 miles I was feeling strong but thought it was best to walk the mile back home for a proper cool down.
-It was my right leg that initiated the transition to walking, when my heel hit the ground I felt a sudden severe sharp pan in the front of my right hip that made me double over.
+After 6 miles I was feeling strong but thought it best to walk the mile back home for a proper cool down.
+It was my right leg that initiated the transition to walking, when my heel hit the ground I felt a sudden severe sharp pan in the front of my hip that made me double over.
 Then my hip flexors went into spasm.
-In one instance I went from feeling stronger than I ever had to having to seriously limp back home, in a lot of pain.
+In one instance I went from feeling stronger than ever to limping back home, in a lot of pain.

 How could that happen?

-Hind sight is always 20/20 and it's clear to me now how the layers of dysfunction built up over the years and changed everything for me that moment.
+Hind sight is always 20/20 and it's clear to me now how the layers of dysfunction built up over years and in one moment changed everything.

 My Sneakers + My Chiropractor

-When I started running Asics were my go to sneakers.
-I knew my heel was more narrow than my forefoot, and that I need some support in my arch.
-They just felt right on my foot.
+Asics were my go to sneakers.
+I knew my heel was more narrow than my forefoot, and I needed some support in my arch.
+They just felt good on my feet.

-I actually dealt with chronic SI and IT Band pain basically from the time I started running, prior to chiropractic school.
-I would need to be adjusted almost weekly by my chiropractor at the time in order to keep running.
-This was acceptable to him and I definitely didn't know better then, but it was annoying to have to constantly be going to get adjusted to be able to run without pain.
+I actually dealt with chronic SI and IT Band pain from the time I started running, prior to chiropractic school.
+I needed to be adjusted almost weekly by my chiropractor at the time in order to keep running without pain.

-My brother had also started running and we signed up for a local 5K for some family comradery (ah hem, competition) but the day before the race I developed sharp pain on the big toe joint of my right foot.
-Bending there even while walking was painful, so I had to pull out of the race.
+My brother also started running and we signed up for a local 5K for some family comradery, ah hem competition.
+But the day before the race I developed a sharp pain at the ball of my right foot.
+Even the bend of that joint during walking was really painful.
+So I pulled out of the race.
 You're welcome Kevin!

 It resolved with rest after a few days and never happened again.
-I think it stuck in my memory because I never had other foot pain and it was so brief.
-Even then I was puzzled why it happened.
+I was definitely puzzled why it happened, I was wearing my orthotics.
 Now I know it was just another layer of dysfunction forming before my hip injury.

-I quickly gave him the low down of my issue and what was typically done, he chose to include myofascial release of my Psoas muscles which made a HUGE difference in decreasing the amount of adjusting I needed in order to run without pain.
+This student doctor adjusted me but also did ART myofascial release of my Iliopsoas muscles, which made a HUGE difference in decreasing the amount of adjusting I needed in order to run without pain.
 Why wasn't every chiropractor doing this?

-Needless to say I saved all my absences and money, shared travel and hotel costs with several others students, and started getting certified in Active Release Technique before I graduated from chiropractic school.
+Needless to say I saved all my absences and money, shared travel and hotel costs with other students, and started getting certified in ART before I graduated from chiropractic school.

 At the time, it was so clear why patients needed orthotics.
-Like every good chiropractic school we were introduced to a 'chiropractic specific' brand that we should offer our patients once we graduated (feel my sarcasm) because they were the best.
+Like every good chiropractic school we were introduced to a 'chiropractic specific' brand because they were the best (feel my sarcasm).

 Luckily with all good science, we've learned a lot more since then.
 It was a good start to what we understand now, unfortunately the detail corrections don't seem to have caught on the same way.

 The shoe man grew up working in the shoe industry and his entire career was fitting shoes through the 1960s, 70s, and 80s when there were lots of changes.
 He has a unique perspective on the shoe industry because he witnessed the transitions in manufacturing and how shoes were sold.
-He often laments how quickly it become common for someone to need a podiatrist and orthotics after the 1980s.
+He often laments how quickly it become common for people to need a podiatrist and orthotics beginning in 1980's.

-In 2014 I had a part time private practice in Providence, RI and maintained a part time contract with Acushnet Company to treat employees onsite, you may know them better as the owners of Titleist and FootJoy golf brands.
-Within a week of each other a patient from each location, who had no connection, go to see The Shoe Man without telling me until afterwards.
+In 2014 I had a part time private practice in Providence, RI and maintained a part time contract with a major sports brand company to treat their employees onsite.
+Within a week of each other patients' from each location, who had no connection, went to see The Shoe Man without telling me until afterwards.

-So let's just say through unexpected circumstances I realized that orthotics were not doing all we thought.
+So I travelling down this rabbit hole and realize that orthotics are not doing all we thought.
 Once I started actually measuring patients feet I realized that roughly 70% of the people coming to my office were wearing the wrong size shoes.
 This change in perspective helped a tremendous amount of people I was already working with and future patients.
-So many of the people that were coming into my office (and therefore any chiropractic or rehab office) had been wearing shoes that were too short in length and too wide for their mid foot and heel.
+It was not a coincidence that this high percentage of people were coming to my office with various musculoskeletal pain problems and their shoes were too short in length and too wide for their mid foot and heel.

-Most of these patients needed a narrow shoe for the right volume around their mid foot and heel, not a standard medium width or even wide width.
-The industry has long been self serving so it's only natural that they shorten the shoe to prevent your heal from slipping out because medium and wide were the only available options at most stores.
-And people started buying shoes for fashion only, not fit.
+Most of these patients needed a narrow shoe for the right volume around their mid foot and heel, not a standard medium width or wide width.
+The industry has long been self serving so when you try shoes on and your heel is slipping out you naturally go for a shorter, wider shoe.
 I'm not exaggerating when I say this is modern day foot binding.
-It's the basis of developing plantar fasciitis, Achille's tendonitis, IT Band syndrome, knee pain, piriformis syndrome, SI pain, excessive hip flexor tightness and more.
+It's the basis of developing plantar fasciitis, Achille's tendonitis, IT Band syndrome, knee pain, piriformis syndrome, SI pain, excessive hip flexor tightness, glute weakness and more.

 I too went from a 7.5 medium to an 8 narrow Asics.
+This was a great fit for my heel and mid foot, but it squeezed my forefoot.
 This still wasn't right but it was better than what I was doing so I was sold.
-I rode the wave for years, helping people in a way I wasn't able to before, by partially unbinding their feet.
-At least now their arches had the available length and there was the right fit along the sides of the mid foot and heel.
+I rode this wave for years, helping people in a way I wasn't able to before, by partially unbinding their feet.
+At least now their arches had the available length to stretch into and there was the right support along the sides of the mid foot and heel.

 This too had it's limitations and I'm always looking for a better resolution.
-I wasn't making orthotics anymore and the more I learned about shoe making, shoe fit, and foot function I realized stretching and strengthening was the next important piece of the puzzle. to be strengthening the foot directly.
-But the standard rehab exercises didn't really work, people were told plantar fasciitis can take 6 weeks to resolve if it goes away at all.
+I wasn't making orthotics anymore and the more I learned about shoe making, shoe fit, and foot function I realized stretching and strengthening was the next important piece of the puzzle.
+Strengthening the foot directly needed a better solution than the standard rehab exercises didn't really work, people were told plantar fasciitis can take 6 weeks to 6 months to resolve if it goes away at all.
 Now I can get people walking without pain in a few minutes.
 So there was a whole lot I didn't know yet.